 Sam will continue to make sure our working families' hard-earned money is spent fairly and wisely at the state level.
 Sam pushed hard to renovate the current Snohomish County courthouse with existing funds instead of building a new one.
 This has saved taxpayers approximately $100 million dollars that would have been spent on a new County Courthouse.

 Sam is committed to continue to fight for highway safety, barrier improvements, and additional highway capacity.
-Sam continues to push hard to add a second route or more capacity between Monroe and Gold Bar.

 The Trestle needs to be updated with additional capacity and safety.
 Sam has been a strong advocate for Public/Private Partnerships on new routes like the 526 extension.

 Highways are our state’s responsibility.
 The legislature has recently passed a transportation package that still leaves many of the needed safety and traffic improvements ignored.
 This is especially true along Highways 2, 9, and 522.
 The state hasn't completed their responsibility, but under Sam's leadership we have made these routes a county legislative priority at the state level.
 Sam will work hard to make sure we get the needed safety improvements to our streets at the county level and to our highways at the state level.